-By 1985, the Blue Jays won its first championship of any sort: the first of its five American League East division titles.
-Toronto faced the Kansas City Royals in the American League Championship Series and took a three games to one lead (known as the “Drive of ’85”); however, Kansas City won three consecutive games to win the series 4-3 on the way to their first—and only—World Series championship.
+The Blue Jays were established in the 1977 MLB expansion, which also included the Seattle Mariners.
+Less than a decade later, the Blue Jays won their first of five American League (AL) East division titles.
+Toronto faced the Kansas City Royals in the AL Championship Series and took a two-game lead (known as the “Drive of ’85”); however, Kansas City won three consecutive games to win the series 4-3 on the way to their first—and only—World Series championship.

 In 1989, the Blue Jays’ new retractable roofed home, SkyDome (now known as the Rogers Centre), opened in mid-season.
 It also marked the beginning of a successful five-year run for the team, which won back-to-back World Series championships in 1992 and 1993.

 In 1991, the Blue Jays became the first team in baseball history to reach the four million mark in attendance; however, 1993 saw the team’s best attendance record with more than 50,000 fans attending each game.
 The team held the home attendance record from 1990-92.

 In 2001, Canada Post featured the Blue Jays logo on a 47-cent multi-coloured stamp (Scott #1901) printed by Ashton-Potter Canada on self-adhesive paper.
 Designed by Paul Haslip, of Toronto, the stamp depicts a special Blue Jays logo to commemorate the club’s 25th anniversary.
 Haslip replaced the illustrated baseball with a three-dimensional ball and rendered the words “Canada 47” to look like a player’s autograph.